Standing Rib Roast

 - Don’t open the oven door too often to check doneness.
 Instead, calculate the cooking time and check closer to the time.

-- Don't poke too many holes in the meat while checking for doneness.
-The moment you poke a hole in the meat you will see juices flow out.
-You want these to stay in so don't make too many holes.
+- Don’t poke too many holes in the meat while checking for doneness.
+When you poke a hole in the meat, you will see juices flow out.
+You want these to stay in, so don’t make too many holes.
 I poke the thermometer just once and then leave it there until it reaches the desired temperature.

 I love that you used a rub to flavor up this luxurious cut of meat.
 The pomegranate sounds very intriguing and by the way those slices look it was so so tender and juicy.
 My mouth is truly watering right now.
 You have captured the essence of this cut of meat so well.
 Great work!